minoobeyzavi/Transpara/Weather/noaa-Interface.md

  Value Field: .value
  Timestamp Field: .date
   ```
-and enter <b>the same DATE</b> for startdate and enddate and then DATATYPEID manually.
+Enter the same DATE for startdate and enddate and then DATATYPEID manually.

  ### Forecast (Trend Data)
  ```